emqx/emqx-docs/en_US/data-integration/data-bridge-kinesis.md

 4. Click **Create** at the page bottom to finish the creation.

 Now a rule to forward data to Amazon Kinesis Data Streams via the Amazon Kinesis bridge is created.
-You can click **Integration** -> **Flows** to view the topology.
+You can click **Integration** -> **Flow Designer** to view the topology.
 It can be seen that the messages under topic `t/#` are sent and saved to Amazon Kinesis Data Streams after parsing by rule `my_rule`.

 ## Test Data Bridge and Rule